Introduction

 Retained Earnings | 14,350 |

-- Step 4: Closing dividend or withdrawal (If an entity is sole proprietorship or partnership):
+- Step 4: Closing dividend or withdrawal (If an entity is a sole proprietorship or partnership):

-In the final step of closing process, we shall need to transfer all balance of dividend or withdrawal account to retained earnings.
-The dividend or withdrawal has its balance on Debit; thus to close this account, we need to record on Credit and other correspondent entry to retained earnings.
+In the final step of the closing process, we shall need to transfer all balances of the dividend or withdrawal account to retained earnings.
+The dividend or withdrawal has its balance on Debit; thus, to close this account, we need to record on Credit and other correspondent entries to retained earnings.

-After we perform all these four steps process of closing, all balance of revenues, expenses as well as dividend or withdrawal would be zero and those balances are transferred to retained earnings account.
+After we perform all these four steps process of closing, all balances of revenues, expenses as well as dividends or withdrawals would be zero, and those balances are transferred to retained earnings account.

 Step 9: Post-Closing Trial Balance

-In this step, it involves the preparation of trial balance that contains only permanent accounts.
+This step involves preparing a trial balance that contains only permanent accounts.
 This is because all temporary accounts have been closed to zero in step 8 above.

 Thus, after the closing process, the Post-Closing Trial Balance of ABC Co would be as follow:

-As you can see, the Post-Closing Trial Balance consists of only permanent accounts in the Balance Sheet.
+As you can see, the Post-Closing Trial Balance consists of only permanent accounts on the Balance Sheet.
 All temporary accounts have been transferred to retained earnings after the closing process.

 Step 10: Reversing Entries

-This is an exceptional step and also the last step of the accounting cycle.
-In some case, it requires to have a reversal entries.
-For example, when an entity record any accruals but such entity has not received nor issued invoices.
-Thus, such entity shall need to reversal that entry at the beginning of the following period and then record actual invoices instead.
+This is an exceptional and last step of the accounting cycle.
+In some cases, it requires to have a reversal entry.
+For example, when an entity record any accruals but such an entity has not received nor issued invoices.
+Thus, such an entity shall need to reverse that entry at the beginning of the following period and then record actual invoices instead.

-In some computerized accounting systems, there is an option where each accountant or bookkeeper is able to choose or tick so that such entry will be automatically reversed in the following period.
-This would help a lot in practice to avoid so many manual work.
-This would ensure that there is no chance of missing such reversal.
+In some computerized accounting systems, there is an option where each accountant or bookkeeper is able to choose or tick so that such entries will be automatically reversed in the following period.
+This would help a lot in practice to avoid so much manual work.
+This would ensure that there is no chance of missing such a reversal.

 For example, ABC Co has recorded accrued utility expense at the end of 31 December 20×9.
 ABC Co has not received the utility bill yet as of 31 December 20×9.
-From past experience, ABC Co normally incur the utility expense of US$1,000 per month.
-However, on 5 January 202x, ABC Co receive the utility bill with the actual amount of US$1,200.
+From past experience, ABC Co normally incurs utility expense of US$1,000 per month.
+However, on 5 January 202x, ABC Co received the utility bill with the actual amount of US$1,200.

 Thus, in the adjustment process in step 5 above, ABC Co shall need to record the accruals at the end of 31 March 20×9 as follow: